Forest School is delivered on a regular basis throughout the year in our on-site wood.

 They should enjoy communicating, collaborating and competing with each other.
 They should develop an understanding of how to improve in different physical activities and learn how to evaluate and recognise their own success”.

 At Forest School we play a range of collaborative and individual games which support and develop these physical skills as well as tactics which support team games.
-We offer tool work which develops both fine and gross motor skills and have a range of physical obstacles such as the climbing tree, seesaw, slackline and rope swing which challenge their agility and balance alongside developing risk assessment skills.
+We offer tool work which develops both fine and gross motor skills and have a range of physical obstacles such as the climbing tree, seesaw, self built obstacle courses and rope swing which challenge their agility and balance alongside developing risk assessment skills.

 We work on core skills such as running and jumping on challenging terrain offering different child specific challenges.
 We build stamina by regular and sustained access to the Forest School site.